Child Support

 While these scenarios end child support obligations, other significant events, such as a paying parent’s job loss, could give cause for that parent to seek to modify the agreement.

-Contrarily, support could be continued beyond the standard timeframe if:
+Conversely, support could be continued beyond the standard timeframe if:

 • The child requires prolonged care